 Having spent three high intense days at the BMW Sail Racing Academy, I can see why BMW and yacht sport are perfectly partnered.
 Below is a summary of my take on the psychology behind a winning boat.
-To read about the days events, fashion worn and layout of the 3 day BMW Sail Racing Academy, click here for part 1 and here for part 2.
+To read about the days events, fashion worn and layout of the 3 day BMW Sail Racing Academy, see SLOAN!
 Below you can read more about BMW, the psychology of the sport and see what BMW will bring us in the next 100 years.

 The organisation behind this event is smooth and really helps pack the most into your 3 day event allowing you to focus on training and – for the best participants – ultimately winning your spot in the prestigious Copa Del Ray.
 Below we are being welcomed to the next 3 days of pushing our bodies and minds to their ultimate and it was interesting to participate in this event with my sports performance coaching hat on.

 We had some amazing teachers.
 Roberto Ferrarese had the charm expected from his Italian roots but combined with his intellect and experience he made the lectures and theory engaging, humorous yet extremely informative.

 It was not all lectures and note taking.
 This academy is very interactive allowing you to ask questions at any level.
 Both Roberto and Markus Wieser pictured below were on hand to answer all your questions.